yoshida-lab/MTL_ChiParameter/README.md

 WARNING: The trained model using this sample code would not be directly comparable to the results in our paper because the PoLyInfo classification and calculated Chi data are missing.

+NOTE: We also provide a separated file of sample code for calculating the descriptors that are organized in the same format as the descriptor data stored in the sample_data folder.

 ## Key packages

 The sample code has been tested on the following environment using a workstation with NVIDIA A100 GPU.